 Catalog design has evolved into online retailing.
 If you sell products at a retail location, you must to have a strong online product catalog to experience to true potential of your business.
+Plus, thanks to E-commerce platforms such as Shopify it has never been easier to set up an online store.
+To learn more check out this blog post that discusses is shopify worth it.
 I am always amazed when I meet a potential new client for catalog design that operates only from their brick and mortar retail store.
 With the fast switch to online shopping happening at warp speed, the fact that any brick and mortar retailer can be successful with a physical location only is actually music to my ears.
 It means their product offering is so good, the haven’t needed to rely on online sales to survive.
 If your products offering and customer experience is that good, I can’t wait to get your online catalog launched!
 This article focuses on catalog design for online retailers.

 Here are 5 important strategies and “must haves” when creating catalog design for online retailers: